 A structure of an Operating System determines how it has been designed and how it functions.
 There are numerous ways of designing a new structure of an Operating system.
-In this post we will learn about 6 combinations that have been tested and tried.
-These six combinations are, monolithic system, layered system, microkernels, client-server model, virtual machines, and exokernels.
+In this post, we will learn about six combinations that have been tested and tried.
+These six combinations are monolithic systems, layered systems, microkernels, client-server models, virtual machines, and exokernels.

 Monolithic System structure in an Operating System

 In this organizational structure, the entire operating system runs as a single program in the kernel mode.
 An operating system is a collection of various procedures linked together in a binary file.
 In this system, any procedure can call any other procedure.
 Since it is running in kernel mode itself, it has all the permissions to call whatever it wants.